 - My pick: Update International 6″ Pom Tongs

-Use them for whisking eggs, sauces, gravies, batters.
+Use them for whisking eggs, sauces, gravies, and batters.
 It’s always handy to have multiple sizes.
-The small one for eggs, medium-sized for sauces and gravies, and big ones for batters.
+The small whisk is for eggs, medium-sized for sauces and gravies, and big ones for batters.

 12. Nonstick cookware set

 A great basic set.
 The skillets can be used for sauteing meats and veggies, pan-frying meats and seafood, and cooking eggs.
 You’ll end up using these a lot.
 The pots are good for making sauces and gravies and the 5 quart is wonderful for cooking pasta, soups, and making pasta sauce.

 - My pick: Cook N Home 10-Piece Cookware Set

 That’s it for the basics of what I think every basic kitchen should have.
 To summarize, here’s a quick list of everything you’ll need.

 - Measuring cups: Cuisinart Stainless Steel Measuring Cups, Set of 4 and Anchor Hocking 2 Cup Glass Measuring Cup

 - Colander: Bellemain Micro-Perforated Stainless Steel Colander (5-Quart)